-Sydney North Primary Health Network (SNPHN) is pleased to announce three local service providers will receive Federal funding to provide new services to support people in the region in need of alcohol and other drug treatment services.
+Sydney North Health Network (SNHN) is pleased to announce three local service providers will receive Federal funding to provide new services to support people in the region in need of alcohol and other drug treatment services.

 SNPHN Board Chair, Dr Magdalen Campbell, said the new funding of $1.7 million will increase capacity of local service providers to meet demand for alcohol and other drug services, including ice rehabilitation services.
 The funding for local services is part of the Government’s response to the National Ice Taskforce report.

 “These new services will support some of our most vulnerable community members to access programs and treatment to enable their recovery.
 This includes our youth, culturally and linguistically diverse communities, and Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) community,” said Dr Magdalen Campbell, SNPHN Board Chair.

 SNPHN worked with the alcohol and other drug sector, including service users and peak bodies, to understand and plan the services required in Northern Sydney.
 Following a procurement process involving stakeholder and consumer representation on our Evaluation Panels, three organisations have been selected to deliver new services across the Northern Sydney region.